barchart/alerting-service-public/docs/content/product_overview.md

 ## Purpose

-**This SDK connects your applications to the Barchart Alerting Service,** which allows you to set up conditions for continuous monitoring and receive notifications when those conditions are met.
+**This SDK connects your applications to the Barchart Alerting Service.**

 Here's how it works: